 When Sharing Kindness began, a small group of family and friends were grieving the death of our beloved 16-year-old.
 Our intention was to help each other grasp the truth in the present moment: Jeremy had died from suicide.

 We learned so much, so quickly.

 We learned that suicide is the second leading cause of death in young people, ages 15-24.

 We learned that Jeremy’s friends were at increased risk of dying by suicide, as were we, his family.

 We learned that the stigma surrounding suicide made it difficult for some people who wanted to support us or Jeremy’s friends, it was difficult for them to acknowledge our loss and pain.

 Jeremy’s friends at Nauset High School needed support, and we quickly ascertained that Cape Cod had few resources to offer young people.
 In 2017, the first Cape and Islands Suicide Awareness Walk – organized with the American Foundation for Suicide Prevention (AFSP), prior to our establishment as a nonprofit – was an act of solidarity in grief and tangible support for these high school students.
-We continue to host the walk today, now in partnership with the Cape & Islands Suicide Prevention Coalition, NAMI of Cape Cod & the Islands and The Samaritans on Cape Cod & the Islands.
+We continue to host the walk today.
 The next event is set for May 21, 2022 at Hyannis’s Veterans Park Beach.

 In spite of the ending, and I would rewrite it if I could, I am grateful.
 I am grateful that Jeremy was born.
 I am grateful that he lived.
 I am grateful that he is my son.
 I am grateful that I am his mom.
 And I am grateful for 16 years.
 (Thanks to Tom Zuba for this from his book, Permission to Mourn).